-The Young Scholars program is a music education initiative designed to identify and support talented young pianists in their professional development, and in the delivery of live performances.
+The Young Scholars program is a music education initiative designed to identify and support talented young pianists in their professional development.